 There you have it, I hope you have appreciated my real honest chat about keeping my home clean.
 I’m not perfect, and I’m a work in progress when it comes to having the self-discipline to do these tasks regularly, but the most important part is to just start somewhere and keep going until you accomplish what you want to accomplish.

 If you are feeling overwhelmed about your home, I have a secret cheat sheet for getting your home “reset” in just a few minutes a day.
-You can have a home you can be at peace within one week, then dive into these recurring tasks that you need to accomplish, and get started deep cleaning your home.
+You can have a home you can be at peace within one week, then dive into these recurring tasks that you need to accomplish, and get started deep cleaning your home and maintaining your daily cleaning routine.

 Sign up for my email list below to get the Home Reset cleaning checklist.